The integrality conjecture and the cohomology of preprojective stacks: Introduction

 \begin{thmx} \cite[Conj.3.1]{Chicago3} Fix a quiver $Q$, and a dimension vector $\dd\in\mathbb{N}^{Q_0}$.
 Then the mixed Hodge structure on

-is pure, of Tate type. \end{thmx} Here, purity means that Deligne's mixed Hodge structure on each cohomologically graded piece $\HO^n_c(\Mst(\Pi_Q)_{\dd},\mathbb{Q})$ is pure of weight $n$, and the statement that a cohomologically graded mixed Hodge structure $\mathcal{L}$ is of Tate type is the statement that we can write
+is pure, of Tate type. \end{thmx} We prove a more general version of Theorem \ref{purityThm}, concerning Borel--Moore homology of stacks of semistable $\Pi_Q$-modules: see \S \ref{conseq}, and Theorem \ref{2dstab}. \sbrk In Theorem \ref{purityThm} the symbol $\vee$ denotes the dual in the category of cohomologically graded mixed Hodge structures.
+Purity means that Deligne's mixed Hodge structure on each cohomologically graded piece $\HO^n_c(\Mst(\Pi_Q)_{\dd},\mathbb{Q})$ is pure of weight $n$, and the statement that a cohomologically graded mixed Hodge structure $\mathcal{L}$ is of Tate type is the statement that we can write

 for some set of numbers $a_{m,n}\in\mathbb{N}$, with